Skip to main content

 IN THIS ARTICLE

 Calculate the true water level with a reference to elevation.
-Typically used for depth-to-groundwater calculations by Civil and Geotechnical experts.
+Typically used for depth-to-groundwater calculations for Civil and Geotechnical applications.
 Groundwater elevation is a basic conversion for water level data.
 This simple measurement calculates the depth relative to the well elevation by subtracting the install depth from the well elevation.

 Groundwater Elevation = (Well Elevation - Install Depth) + Head